ixxeL2097/Kubernetes-Openshift/docker-registry/documentation/08-using-registry.md

 ## 08 - Using the registry

-I recommend using skopeo to use registry.
+I recommend using skopeo to use registry (https://github.com/containers/skopeo).
 You can connect to the registry :

 ```console
 [root@workstation ~]# skopeo login --tls-verify=false registry.k8s.fredcorp.com -u fred